Digital Games Theory and Design MA

 » More about Employability

-- Other subjects and qualifications with relevant games industry experience will be assessed on an individual basis.
+- Other subjects and qualifications with relevant games industry experience will be assessed on an individual basis by the Admissions Tutor.

 - Applicants may be invited to an interview.